PavelPZ/riverpod_navigator/doc/lesson01.md

 ### 3. Root widget

 Note: *To make it less verbose, we use the functional_widget package to generate widgets.
-See generated "lesson??.g.dart"" file for details.*
+See generated "lesson0?.g.dart"" file for details.*

 ```dart
 @cwidget